 Please also note, that under special circumstances and upon finding serious food safety risks, a "not certified" decision can be given.
-The auditee should be immediately informed of the automatic failure by the auditor during the audit.
+The auditee a build and a faile and an air faile a build and share about The and a characterized build about a build about should be immediately informed of the automatic failure by the auditor during the audit.
 The auditee has the option to have the auditor continue the audit or to have the audit halt at that point (all charges will apply).